deeporiginbio/deeporigin-client/docs/how-to/data-hub/list-data.md

 This page describes how to list resources on Deep Origin.
-Listing folders, databases, rows and files can be used to discover the resources available on Deep Origin, and show their IDs for further queries.
+Listing folders (workspaces), databases, rows and files can be used to discover the resources available on Deep Origin, and show their IDs for further queries.